corsairmarks/nonbinary_leaders/mod/README.md

 This mod optionally adds copious log entries to game.log file when running; use the in-game console to enable it with `effect set_global_flag = nonbinary_leaders_enable_tracing`.
 Here's where you can find the game.log file: `%USERPROFILE%\Documents\Paradox Interactive\Stellaris\logs` (Windows), `~/Documents/Paradox Interactive/Stellaris/logs` (MacOS), or `~/.local/share/Paradox Interactive/Stellaris/logs` (*nix).
 To turn tracing off again, issue this command on the in-game console: `effect remove_global_flag = nonbinary_leaders_enable_tracing`.

 Lastly, you can log detailed information about all of your leaders (owned and pool) to game.log by firing my debugging event from the in-game console: `event nonbinary_leaders.1000`.
-I used this to help undestand the game state while developing and decided to leave it available for future use.
+I used this to help understand the game state while developing and decided to leave it available for future use.

 ## Compatibility